leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 <p align="justify">You, my friend, just uploaded images to Amazon S3 in 6 minutes (according to this article's read time)!</p>

-<p align="justify">So now the tough stuff is out of the way and you can go build the fun parts of your app!</p>
+<p align="justify">React file uploads are easy with Simple File Upload, so you can focus on building the fun parts of your app!</p>